 8. Sandy Hook Lighthouse

-Built-in 1764, the Sandy Hook Lighthouse is the oldest lighthouse on Rhode Island and in the United States.
-It is located at the entrance of the New York Harbor and still guides ships using that route.
+Constructed in 1764, Sandy Hook Lighthouse is the oldest working lighthouse in Rhode Island and the United States.
+It is located at the entrance of New York Harbor and still guides ships using that route.

 9. Battery Point Lighthouse

 Also known as the Crescent City Lighthouse, Battery Point Lighthouse was one of the first lighthouses built on the Californian coast.
-It was lit in 1852, ten days earlier than the eight lighthouses made with it.
+It opened in 1856 and is a mere 45 feet in height.
+What it lacks in height, it makes up for in coastal beauty—it’s postcard-perfect!

 10. Diamond Head Lighthouse

-This United States coast guard facility is located in the state of Hawai’i on O’ahu Island.
-It was used as a watchtower during the yacht races.
+Diamond Head Lighthouse is a United States Coast Guard facility in Hawai’i on O’ahu Island.
+It opened in 1917 and was used as a watchtower during yacht races.

-The lighthouse is no longer manned, so it is not open to the general public.
-However, you can take boat tours to take in the beauty of the Diamond Head Lighthouse.
+Today, the 57-foot-tall lighthouse is no longer manned and is not open to the general public.
+However, boat tours can be taken to admire its beauty.

 11. Cape Neddick Lighthouse

-Also known as Nubble Lighthouse to the locals, this picturesque lighthouse is one of Maine’s most famous tourist attractions.
+Also known as Nubble Lighthouse to locals, this is one of the most famous lighthouses in Maine.
+This popular tourist attraction along the rugged coastline opened in 1879 and is 41 feet tall.

 Although not open to the public, there are several things to make your visit to Cape Neddick memorable.
-From picnics and weddings to water sports activities such as scuba diving and fishing when the tides are right.
+From picnics and weddings to water sports activities such as scuba diving and fishing when the tides are right, tourists love visiting this area for the lighthouse views and beyond.

 12. Cape Henry Lighthouse

-The Cape Henry Lighthouse comprises two lighthouses in Virginia Beach.
-These two lighthouses have guided sailors in and out of the Chesapeake Bay for over a decade!
+The Cape Henry Lighthouse is actually a pair of lighthouses in Virginia Beach.
+These two beautiful lighthouses have guided sailors in and out of the Chesapeake Bay for over a century.

 See Related: Most Beautiful Places in the World